Steps to Enrollment

 4. Discuss any personal issues that may be impacting academic success

-The Counseling Center provides comprehensive services for students who seek assistance in dealing with a variety of concerns.
-For more information, please visit: http://www.skylinecollege.edu/counseling/index.php.
+• The Counseling Center provides comprehensive services for students who seek assistance in dealing with a variety of concerns.
+For more information, please visit Skyline College Counseling.

-Students register for classes through WebSMART at all three San Mateo County Community College District campuses: Skyline College, College of San Mateo, and Canada College.
+• Students register for classes through WebSMART at all three San Mateo County Community College District campuses: Skyline College, College of San Mateo, and Canada College.
 Fees are due at the time of registration.
-You may pay fees online by credit card or in person by credit card, cash, personal check or money order.
+View instructions on paying fees on the Payment of Fees page of the catalog.

-Modified SSSP services are available for students with disabilities.
-For more information contact the Educational Access Center (EAC) at 650-738-4280.
+• Modified SSSP services are available for students with disabilities.
+For more information contact the Educational Access Center (EAC).